Brenner v. Manson: Majority opinion

 The Court said it would not overturn the Office's finding that it did not follow from the mice data that the claimed process was useful, because whether the steroid product yielded by Manson's process would have similar tumor-inhibiting characteristics could not be assumed without proof, given the unpredictability of compounds in the steroid field.
-Nor was the fact that the invention was not "harmful to society" sufficient.
+Nor was that the invention was not "harmful to society" sufficient.
 "There are, after all, many things in this world which may not be considered "useful" but which, nevertheless are totally without a capacity for harm."

 Manson argued that allowing such claims as his would encourage disclosure, discourage secrecy, and promote efforts to make technological advances.
 The Court replied that a ’more compelling consideration" was that the monopoly so granted would discourage inventive activity by others:

 [A] process patent in the chemical field, which has not been developed and pointed to the degree of specific utility, creates a monopoly of knowledge which should be granted only if clearly commanded by the statute.
 Until the process claim has been reduced to production of a product shown to be useful, the metes and bounds of that monopoly are not capable of precise delineation.
 It may engross a vast, unknown, and perhaps unknowable area.
 Such a patent may confer power to block off whole areas of scientific development, without compensating benefit to the public.
 The basic quid pro quo contemplated by the Constitution and the Congress for granting a patent monopoly is the benefit derived by the public from an invention with substantial utility.
 Unless and until a process is refined and developed to this point—where specific benefit exists in currently available form—there is insufficient justification for permitting an applicant to engross what may prove to be a broad field.